pytorch/opacus/Migration_Guide.md

 focus on high performance training.

 On the downside, however, new API lacks backward compatibility.
-If you've been using older versions of Opacus and want to continue using Opacus 1.0, you'll need to performs certain manual steps.
+If you've been using older versions of Opacus and want to continue using Opacus 1.0, you'll need to perform certain manual steps.
 In the vast majority of cases the changes required are trivial, but this can vary depending on your exact setup.
 This guide will help you through this process.

 # Table of Contents